Neuromuscular Plasticity Nines

 Presentation Schedule

 Date Presenter #1: 9 a.m.
 Presenter #2: 9:30 a.m.
-Zoom Registration Recording
+Registration Recording

-Neuromuscular Plasticity Nines Sign up:
+Neuromuscular Plasticity Nines Presentations:

 Presentations on research projects at any stage of completion are welcome, although first priority is given to graduate students who are more advanced in their program of study.
 Talks should be self-contained.
 They should begin with a brief statement of the overall research objectives and why they are important and should include methods, results, and conclusions.
 They may include future directions and ask for feedback on specific issues or on the research design.